ppan1229/comp423-course-notes/docs/tutorials/rust-setup.md

 }
 ```

+5. `cd hello_world`.

-5. Use `cargo build` to compile the program.
+6. Use `cargo build` to compile the program.
 You can now run the compiled file outputted by using `./target/debug/hello_world`. `cargo build` does not run the executable file for you.
     1. `cargo build` is similar to COMP 211's `gcc`, which is used to mainly compile C and C++.
 Both commands compile source code files and output executables.
 However, `gcc` does not include built-in dependency or package management like `cargo`.

-6. You can use `cargo run` if you want to skip the steps of finding and running the compiled file when you use `cargo build`.
+7. You can use `cargo run` if you want to skip the steps of finding and running the compiled file when you use `cargo build`.
+Make sure you're still in the `hello_world` directory.
 This command compiles (if needed) and runs your program all in one step.

 🎉 **Congratulations!
 You are done with your first dev container and Rust project!**🎉